How do you stay productive while traveling?

-My husband and I meet people all the time who travel and stay on top of their workload.
+My husband and I coach people all the time on how to travel and stay on top of their workload.
 We’ve come to be pretty good at it ourselves since becoming fully nomadic.
-Last year we traveled to 12 countries – all the while running our online business.
+In the past few years we traveled to several countries – all the while running our online business.

 Here’s our best learnings for getting (and staying) productive while traveling.